dashed-slug/wallets/readme.txt

 == Changelog ==

+= 1.0.5 =
+* Deactivate button not shown for built in Bitcoin adapter
+* Added video tutorial to readme

 = 1.0.4 =
 * Recommends the configurations needed in your `bitcoin.conf`
 * Does not recommend command line arguments to `bitcoind` any more